jimeh/common-flow/common-flow.md

 Branch types:

-- **Master Branch:** Should always be deployable / usable, is considered "bleeding edge", and must be named `master`.
+- Master Branch - Should always be deployable / usable, is considered "bleeding edge", and must be named `master`.
-- **Change Branches:** Any branch that introduces changes (new feature, bug fix, etc), should be created from `master`, and must have a descriptive name.
+- Change Branches - Any branch that introduces changes (new feature, bug fix, etc), should be created off of `master`, and must have a descriptive name.
-- **Maintenance Branches:** Used to maintain old versions, and should follow a `stable-X.Y` naming pattern, where `X` is MAJOR version and `Y` is MINOR version.
+- Maintenance Branches - Used to maintain old versions, and should follow a `stable-X.Y` naming pattern, where `X` is MAJOR version and `Y` is MINOR version.